You are here

 Reactivating After Graduation

 Students who have graduated may be able to have their enrollment eligibility reactivated as a post-degree or professional development student.
 Reactivation after graduation is at the discretion of the Graduate Studies Committee chair.
-Students who have graduated and who would like to enroll must submit a Reactivate Enrollment Eligibility form signed by the Graduate Studies Committee chair of the program under which they were last enrolled as a graduate student.
+Students who have graduated and who would like to enroll must submit a Reactivate Enrollment Eligibility form with approval provided by the Graduate Studies Committee chair of the program under which they were last enrolled as a graduate student.

 Transfer of Graduate Program